dynamsoft-docs/barcode-reader-docs/faq/general/unprintable-character.md

 keywords: Dynamsoft Barcode Reader, FAQ, tech basic, enable DPM
 description:
 needAutoGenerateSidebar: false
-permalink: /faq/general/gs1-result-output.html
+permalink: /faq/general/unprintable-character.html
 ---

-# How to Remove Unreadable Characters Like "\u{1D}" or "{GS}" from the Barcode Text?
+# How to Handle Unprintable Characters Like "\u{1D}" or "{GS}" from the Barcode Text?

 This page helps to you modify the barcode results when unreadable characters exists in the barcode text you decoded.